BA (Hons) Business and Management

 For level 6, you will complete a combination of core and optional modules.
 You will carry out a major project related to an issue relevant to your organization.
 The project will contribute to your degree and will also be presented as part of your final assessment for the degree programme.

-Module: Business Strategy and Practice (20 credits)
+Module: Implementing Business Strategy (20 credits)

 What’s it about?